AngelaRead/Architecture-portfolio-for-UX-transition-/README.md

 ## 🚀 What's Next

 I recently completed the **Google UX Design Professional Certificate** and the **Mimo Full-Stack Development Certificate** and am continuing to build practical UX and front-end experience.
-I'm also progressing through FreeCodeCamp and actively using FreeCodeCamp projects while building UX case studies to bridge design and development.
+I am also progressing through FreeCodeCamp while creating UX case studies that bridge design and development.
+This repository will be updated with digital product design work and code-based prototypes.

 Focus areas:
 - UX/Product: user research, interaction design, prototyping, usability testing